nmdcom/NModcom/doc/NModcom.md

 In this Figure, expGrowth and env are instances of component models (ISimObj implementations).
 The env model instance specifies an output with name “T” and makes the data corresponding to that output available via an object called “T”.
 This object implements the IData interface and is shown in the Figure as holding the value “18.5”.
 The expGrowth model instance specifies an input, which incidentally has also name “T”.
 The input object “T” is capable of receiving a pointer to an IData object.

 ## Time events and the event list
 A MODCOM simulation is driven by time events.
 Time events are scheduled to occur at a certain time; at that time, the simulation object that is the target of the event is notified.
-Simulation objects respond to events in a way that makes sense to them.
-For example, integrator objects (objects that implement IIntegrator) perform an integration step.

-Events are implemented as classes and thus can encapsulate arbitrary amounts of information.
-This makes it possible that a crop object responds to “Harvest” events, for example by reducing its biomass; and that a soil object responds to “Tillage” events.
+Simulation objects respond by updating their state, and can take into account the kind of event as well as the current time.

 The event list is not fixed: during a simulation new events can be added, while scheduled events can be removed.
 Thus, an integration object may schedule additional integration events if the time step of numerical integration must be changed; and a farm management object may schedule irrigation events as they become necessary.